The purpose of this policy is to define the Terms of Reference (TOR) for the Finance, Audit and Risk Management Committee (FARM) of the Board.

-This Policy is the Terms of Reference document for the Finance, Audit and Risk Management Committee (FARM) of Council.
-These terms of reference expand upon the FARM Committee’s composition, responsibilities, delegations of authority and other rights, interactions with auditors, reporting requirements and meeting procedures.
+These TOR describe the FARM Committee’s composition, responsibilities, delegations of authority, interactions with auditors, reporting requirements and meeting procedures.

-The FARM Committee will provide assistance to the Board of Directors in fulfilling its oversight responsibility to the shareholders, potential shareholders, and others relating to:
+The FARM Committee will provide assistance to the Board of Directors in fulfilling the Board’s oversight responsibility to the members, and other stakeholders relating to the:

-- The effectiveness of the RACGP’s risk management identification and controls
+- effectiveness of the RACGP’s risk management framework and control;

-- The effectiveness of the RACGP’s internal control over financial reporting
+- effectiveness of the RACGP’s internal control over financial, statutory and grants reporting;

-- The RACGP’s compliance with legal and regulatory requirements
+- RACGP’s compliance with legal and regulatory requirements;

-- The performance of the RACGP’s internal auditor and external auditor.
+- performance of the RACGP’s internal and external auditors.

-- For maintaining free and open communication between itself, the external auditor, the internal auditors and management of the RACGP; and
+- maintain free and open communication between itself, the external auditor, the internal auditors and management of the RACGP; and

-- For determining that all parties are aware of their responsibilities.
+- determine that all parties are aware of their responsibilities.

 The FARM Committee’s key responsibilities and functions are to:

-- Monitor the independence of the external auditor and the external audit function
+- monitor the independence of the internal and external auditor and the internal and external audit function;

-- Review of the monthly financial statements and reports including the Annual Report Financials and Budgets
+- review the quarterly financial statements and reports including the Annual Report Financials and Budgets;

-- Manage the process of identification and management of risk.
+- oversee the process of identification and management of risk.

 Management’s key responsibilities are:

-- The preparation, presentation and integrity of the Company’s financial statements
+- the preparation, presentation and integrity of the RACGP’s financial statements;

-- For the appropriateness of the accounting principles, reporting policies that are used by the Company
+- ensuring the appropriateness of the accounting principles and reporting policies that are used by the RACGP;

-- For establishing and maintaining internal control over financial reporting; and
+- establishing and maintaining internal control over financial reporting; and

 4.2 Audit and Finance

-- To assist the Council in relation to the reporting of financial information
+- assist the Board in relation to the oversight and reporting of financial information;

-- To ensure the appropriate application and amendment of accounting policies
+- ensure the appropriate application and review of accounting policies and procedures;

-- The appointment, independence and remuneration of the external auditor; and
+- ensure the appointment, independence and remuneration of the external and internal auditor; and

-- To provide a link between the external auditors, the Council and senior management of the RACGP.
+- provide a link between the external and internal auditors, the Board and senior management of the RACGP.